snarrenberg/westerparse/docs/speciesrules.rst

 *Control of Dissonance*

 #.
 No dissonance may be formed between simultaneous notes.
-(Though the fourth is a harmonic dissonance when formed between an upper voice and the bass, fourths between upper voices are considered consonant.)
+(Though the fourth is a
+   harmonic dissonance when formed between an upper voice and the bass, fourths between upper voices are considered consonant.)
 Exception: An augmented fourth or diminished fifth is allowed between the upper voices if the bass forms a sixth with one upper voice and a third with the other.

 *Forbidden Forms of Motion*

 #.
 No parallel unisons, octaves or fifths between consec- utive notes in any pair of lines.
 #.
-No non-consecutive parallel unisons or octaves unless the intervening simultaneity includes either (a) a pitch forming a second or seventh with the first unison or octave or (b) a member of the same pitch class as the pitches of the second unison or octave.
+No non-consecutive parallel unisons or octaves unless the intervening simultaneity
+   includes either (a) a pitch forming a second or seventh with the first unison or octave or (b) a member of the same pitch class as the pitches of the second unison or octave.
 #.
 No similar motion to or from a unison.
 #.
-No similar motion to an octave unless the upper note is approached by step and both notes forming the octave are the final tonics in their respective basic structures.
+No similar motion to an octave unless the upper note is approached by step and both
+   notes forming the octave are the final tonics in their respective basic structures.
 #.
-No similar motion to a fifth unless the upper note is approached by step and either the upper note is the fifth or second scale degree or the fifth is in the upper two voices and the bass note is a member of a different pitch class.
+No similar motion to a fifth unless the upper note is approached by step and either
+   the upper note is the fifth or second scale degree or the fifth is in the upper two voices and the bass note is a member of a different pitch class.
 #.
 No voice crossing or overlapping between the bass and either upper line.
+The upper
-The upper voices may cross or overlap so long as the structure of each line is clear.
+   voices may cross or overlap so long as the structure of each line is clear.
 #.
-No cross relations unless the third line moves by step at the same time that the second note of the cross relation occurs.
+No cross relations unless the third line moves by step at the same time that the
+   second note of the cross relation occurs.

 *Bass Leaps of a Fourth*

 #.
-Leaps of a fourth in the bass: there must be a note in one of the upper lines that sounds simultaneously with one of the notes forming the fourth and creates a second or seventh with the other note forming the four th.
+Leaps of a fourth in the bass: there must be a note in one of the upper lines that
+   sounds simultaneously with one of the notes forming the fourth and creates a second or seventh with the other note forming the fourth.

 *Sonority*

 #.
 A sonority of three different pitch classes in each measure is most satisfactory.
    Where impossible or undesirable, use the next fullest sonority (two notes of one pitch class and a third forming an imperfect consonance with the other two).
 #.
 Avoid simultaneities that form only perfect intervals except at the beginning and end.
 #.
 The upper two voices should rarely be further than an octave apart.